Updated October 2022

 The goal of this kind of legislation is to ensure workplaces are safe for employees by creating rules employers must follow—and strict penalties when these rules are broken.

-Who's in charge of inspecting workplaces to make sure everything is "up to code?"
+Who's in charge of inspecting workplaces to make sure owners are following the law and protecting employee health?
 Health and safety officers.

 And it so happens that right now, Manitoba is experiencing a serious shortage of health and safety officers.
-Demand is rising for skilled professionals in this field—so should you consider training to jump on these job opportunities?
+Demand is rising for skilled professionals throughout this field.

 What exactly does an occupational health & safety officer do?

-So fundamentally, a health and safety officer is in charge of inspecting work places, ensuring regulations are being followed, and enforcing the law when rules are broken (kind of like a workplace safety cop).
+Fundamentally, a health and safety officer is in charge of inspecting workplaces, ensuring regulations are being followed, and informing the authorities when rules are broken.

 But it's more complex than it sounds.
-To do their job right, health and safety officers must follow a system of inspection that includes the following elements and procedures:
+To do their job right, health and safety officers must follow a system that includes the following elements and procedures: